benjymous/annotations/sandman/sandman.53.md

                             The Annotated Sandman

-               Edited and largely written by David Goldfarb

                          Issue 53: "Hob's Leviathan"

 		   Third story in anthology, "Worlds' End"

  Neil Gaiman, Michael Zulli, Dick Giordano, Bryan Talbot, Mark Buckingham

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to goldfarb@ocf.berkeley.edu (Internet) or goldfarb@UCBOCF.BITNET.
-This material is posted by the editor directly to rec.arts.comics, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Cover: Note the photograph in the lower left, which was used in the cover to issue #51.
 The covers to "Worlds' End"  are nested and inter-